 Research Areas

-Developer Productivity
+AI for Developer Productivity & Well-Being

 Read publication →

-Method: Qualitative analysis, participatory design
+Method: Interviews, participatory design

-Venue: ACM CHI 2026
+Venue: ACM CHI 2026, Microsoft Research News

-A Longitudinal Autoethnography of Email Access for a Professional with Chronic Illness and ADHD
+Short Paper: A Longitudinal Autoethnography of Email Access for a Professional with Chronic Illness and ADHD

 Method: Qualitative analysis, interviews